krasing/data-analysis-with-R/instructor_notes.md

     # will produce factor - (2004, 2008], (2008, 2010], ...
     yo <- transform(yo,  all.purchases = strawberry + blueberry + pina.colada + plain + mixed.berry)
     # to transform data

+### Looking at samples of households (instructor notes)

+Note: `x %in% y` returns a logical (boolean) vector the same length as x that says whether each entry in x appears in y.
+That is, for each entry in x, it checks to see whether it is in y.

+This allows us to subset the data so we get all the purchases occasions for the households in the sample.
+Then, we create scatterplots of price vs. time and facet by the sample id.

+Use the `pch` or `shape` parameter to specify the symbol when plotting points.
+Scroll down to 'Plotting Points' on [QuickR's Graphical Parameters] (http://www.statmethods.net/advgraphs/parameters.html).